 |120||Ambulance siren, thunder|

-Below are the maximum noise levels on the job to which you may be exposed without hearing protection, and for how long.
+Below are the loudest noise levels people can be around on a job without hearing protection and for how long.

 |Maximum job-noise exposure allowed by law|

 |Sound level, decibels||Duration, daily|